playfulpachyderm/sqlite-lint/README.md

 This GitHub Action lints SQLite schema files to enforce various constraints.
 It is designed to ensure that your SQLite schemas adhere to best practices.

+You can also install it to validate schemas locally.

 ## Inputs

 - **`schema-file`**: (Required) The SQL schema file to lint.